 The WBN has an annual paid membership, though all are invited to attend meetings (one of the advantages of membership is significant savings to attend WBN events).
-Lunch meetings are held in January, February, March, May, September, and November.
-In April, June, and October, WBN has shorter programs with breakfast.
-A special networking event is held in July.
+Lunch meetings with informative seminars are held in January, February, March, April, May, September, and November with special programs in June and October.

 |Women’s Democratic League of Frederick County|